Resources

 The 3D-Hub-S platform is localized in Nice at the IRCAN and is directed by Dr. Gaggioli.
 The 3D-Hub-S platform can perform drugs screening for novel anti-cancer therapies

-One aim of OT is to federate an international and interdisciplinary register of service platform dedicated to organoid technology.
-Contact our team to list your platform in this network.
+Federating an international and interdisciplinary register of service platform dedicated to organoid technology